ponder-lab/Hybridize-Functions-Refactoring/README.md

 ## Usage

 The tool is designed to be used in the Eclipse IDE with the PyDev plug-in.
 Thus, the tool is designed to operate on Python files contained within PyDev projects, as that is where it obtains metadata from the projects such as `PYTHONPATH`.
 However, currently, the tool is only compatible only with [*our* PyDev 9.3 development branch][pydev branch].
 That means that you will have to have our version of PyDev installed in your Eclipse instance before using this plug-in.
 Thus, if you have a version of PyDev previously installed, you will need to uninstall it before installing our tool.
 Integration with the standard PyDev version is being tracked by [#152].
-Installation via our [update site][#update-site] should install the necessary PyDev version automatically.
+Installation via our [update site](#update-site) should install the necessary PyDev version automatically.

 Once the plug-in and dependencies are installed, the refactoring can be run in two different ways: